runtime-verification/runtime-verification.github.io/policy.md

 ## Consequences of Unacceptable Behavior

-If a participant in an RV activity engages in prohibited behavior, RV reserves the right to take any action RV deems appropriate.
-RV reserves the right to:
+If a participant in an RV activity engages in prohibited behavior, the RV steering committee reserves the right to take any action it deems appropriate.
+The steering committee reserves the right to:

 * remove an individual from any RV activity without warning or refund;
 * prohibit an individual from participating in future RV activities, including publishing in RV publications;
 * exclude an individual from RV leadership positions;
-* exclude any individual from deriving other benefits from RV activities;
+* exclude any individual from deriving other benefits from RV activities.

 Appropriate sanctions also will be taken toward any individual who knowingly makes a false allegation of harassment.